nuclearspike/lenderassist/README.md

 Then click "Load unpacked extension" and select the directory.

 The Kiva Lender Assistant
-1) points out details about the loans you're looking at.
+1. Points out details about the loans you're looking at.
-2) In Chrome's location bar, just type 'kiva' and a keyword to search new loans.
+2. In Chrome's location bar, just type 'kiva' and a keyword to search new loans.
-3) Adds 'Live' link to every page.
+3. Kiva Live!
+Adds 'Live' link to every page and will narrate what is going on.
-4) Is smarter about the links to Zip (automatically logs you in).
+4. Is smarter about the links to Zip (automatically logs you in).
-5) Hold your mouse over another lender's name and get a brief run down, click into their page and get a summary.
+5. Loads the lender supergraphs by default when visiting a lender's page
-6) Loads the lender supergraphs by default
+6. Anywhere on the site where you see a link/image for a lender or team, you can hover over it and get information about it.